Reasoning Models Can be Accurately Pruned Via Chain-of-Thought Reconstruction: Background

 where $ \rho_k(\theta) \;=\; \frac{ \pi_{\theta}\!\bigl(c^{(k)},y^{(k)}\mid x\bigr) }{ \pi_{\theta_{\text{old}}}\!\bigl(c^{(k)},y^{(k)}\mid x\bigr) }$ is ratio describing the probability of response $k$ in the new policy $\theta$ (being optimized) relative to the current policy $\theta_{\text{old}}$.
 Here, when $r_k > \bar{r}$ i.e. the $k$-th response generated higher reward than its group mean, the policy will be updated in favor of this response, and vice versa.
 This process of generating long thought chains before outputting an answer can be viewed as training the model to perform search i.e. to try out multiple paths towards a solution before deciding on an answer.
-This is made explicit by generalizations of CoT such as tree-of-thoughts, which explicitly enforce a search-like procedure \cite{yao2023treethoughtsdeliberateproblem}.
-Consequently, a longer search process (or higher number of inference tokens), has been associated with more accurate answers \cite{openai2024learning}.
-While this makes these models more effective, it also means they incur substantial inference latency ~\citep{wei2022chain,guo2025deepseek}.
+This is made explicit by generalizations of CoT such as tree-of-thoughts, which explicitly enforce a search-like procedure \citep{yao2023treethoughtsdeliberateproblem}.
+Consequently, a longer search process (or higher number of inference tokens), has been associated with more accurate answers \citep{openai2024learning}.
+While this makes these models more effective, it also means they incur substantial inference latency~\citep{wei2022chain,guo2025deepseek}.

-\paragraph{LLM compression methods.} Modern language models contain billions of parameters, so \emph{compression} is widely used for reducing GPU memory footprint, inference latency, and energy cost while preserving most of the model’s accuracy.
-Given a frozen dense model with layer weights $ \mathbf W_1,\dots,\mathbf W_L$ and activations $\mathbf X_\ell\in\mathbb R^{d_\ell\times N}$ for layer $\ell$, several LLM compression methods (e.g. SparseGPT for pruning \cite{frantar2023sparsegptmassivelanguagemodels}, GPTQ for quantization \cite{frantar2023gptqaccurateposttrainingquantization}) solve a problem of the form: find compressed weights $\widehat{\mathbf W}_\ell$ by solving, independently for each layer, where $\mathcal{W}$ is a set of compressed weights, for example in unstructured pruning $\mathcal{W}=\{\widehat{\mathbf{W}} \mid\|\widehat{\mathbf{W}}\|_0 \leq S\}$.
-In quantization, $\mathcal{W}$ could be a set of 4 or 8-bit matrices.
+\paragraph{LLM pruning methods.} Modern language models contain billions of parameters, so model pruning is widely used for reducing GPU memory footprint, inference latency, and energy cost while preserving most of the model’s accuracy.
+A popular approach to model compression is model pruning via a layer-wise objective~\citep{obc}.
+Suppose a pretrained LLM with $L$ layers is given, with layer weights $\mathbf W_{\ell}\in\R^{p_\ell \times d_\ell}$ for $\ell\in[L]$, and $d_\ell,p_\ell$ denote the input and output sizes of layer $\ell$, respectively.
+We also let $\mathbf X_\ell\in\mathbb R^{d_\ell\times N}$ denote the input activations to layer $\ell$, gathered on a \emph{calibration dataset} of $N$ tokens.
+Layer-wise LLM pruning methods find compressed weights $\widehat{\mathbf W}_\ell$ by solving, independently for each layer: where $\|\cdot\|_0$ denotes the number of non-zero coordinates of a matrix and $S$ is the desired number of non-zero coordinates.
+Numerous algorithms have been proposed for layer-wise pruning of LLMs via solving~(\ref{eq:spgt})~\citep{frantar2023sparsegpt,meng2024alpsimprovedoptimizationhighly,sun2024simpleeffectivepruningapproach}.
+For structured or semi-structured pruning, the constraint can be modified to comprise the set of block-sparse matrices or $N$:$M$ sparse matrices, and the problem can be solved with similar algorithms.